OMGitsEAGLE/zoom-auto-join/README.md

 Install pyautogui, schedule and cv2 (pip install), and take a screenshot of Zoom's Join Button

 ### Things you should do
-Add the run.bat to you startup folder so that the program runs every morning when you turn on your PC
+Add the run.bat to your startup folder so that the program runs every morning when you turn on your PC